-As a result of the recent deterioration in financial market conditions due to the COVID-19 outbreak, the Finance Agency temporarily revised its guidance with respect to base case liquidity and funding gaps.
+Initially, the Finance Agency indicated that it would consider a FHLBank to have adequate reserves of liquid assets if, from March 31, 2019 through December 30, 2019, it maintained 10 calendar days or more of positive daily cash balances and if, on and after December 31, 2019, it maintained 20 calendar days or more of positive daily cash balances.
+Further, the Finance Agency indicated that it would consider a FHLBank to have adequate liquidity to address funding gap risks if, on and after December 31, 2018, the FHLBank maintained a funding gap ratio of negative 15 percent or better for the three-month time horizon and negative 30 percent or better for the one-year time horizon.
+As a result of the deterioration in financial market conditions that occurred due to the COVID-19 outbreak, the Finance Agency temporarily revised its guidance with respect to base case liquidity and funding gaps.
 On March 3, 2020, the Finance Agency indicated that the FHLBanks should maintain no less than 10 calendar days of positive daily cash balances through April 30, 2020 and that the FHLBanks should then return to 20 calendar days or more of positive daily cash balances by September 30, 2020.
 On March 12, 2020, the Finance Agency increased (through July 30, 2020) the funding gap ratios for the three-month and one-year time horizons to negative 25 percent or better and negative 40 percent or better, respectively.
 By September 30, 2020, the funding gap ratios for the three-month and one-year time horizons were not to exceed negative 20 percent and negative 35 percent, respectively.
 By December 31, 2020, the funding gap ratios were not to exceed the limits that were in place prior to the COVID-19 outbreak.

 On May 26, 2020, the Finance Agency modified the guidance set forth in the immediately preceding paragraph.
-Pursuant to this most recent communication, the Finance Agency considered a FHLBank to have adequate reserves of liquid assets if, from August 31, 2020 through December 30, 2020, it maintained 15 calendar days of positive daily cash balances, and the Finance Agency will consider a FHLBank to have adequate reserves of liquid assets if, on and after December 31, 2020, it maintains 20 calendar days of positive daily cash balances.
-Further, the Finance Agency will consider a FHLBank to have adequate liquidity to address funding gap risks if, on and after December 31, 2020, its funding gap ratios for the three-month and one-year time horizons do not exceed negative 20 percent and negative 35 percent, respectively.
+Pursuant to this most recent communication, the Finance Agency considered a FHLBank to have adequate reserves of liquid assets if, from August 31, 2020 through December 30, 2020, it maintained 15 calendar days of positive daily cash balances, and the Finance Agency considers a FHLBank to have adequate reserves of liquid assets if, on and after December 31, 2020, it maintains 20 calendar days of positive daily cash balances.
+Further, the Finance Agency considers a FHLBank to have adequate liquidity to address funding gap risks if, on and after December 31, 2020, its funding gap ratios for the three-month and one-year time horizons do not exceed negative 20 percent and negative 35 percent, respectively.